goozbach/resume/resume-source.md

 * Built and supported automated pre-production systems using Ansible, Puppet, KVM, and OpenStack.

-* Provided self-service portals for various development resources.
+* Provided self-service portals for development resources.

     + RPM Package building, and YUM repository hosting.